-If financial freedom is your destination, then you first need to know where you are or risk going towards the wrong direction.
-This means tracking your expenses, and also knowing how much income do you really get to take home.
+If financial freedom is your destination, then you first need to know where you are or risk going in the wrong direction.
+This means tracking your expenses and also knowing how much income do you really get to take home.

 The foundation of wealth is in having the discipline to spend less than what you earn.

 After studying your cash flow, you must create a monthly budget to follow, which helps you in two ways – first, it reinforces money management to become a habit; and second, it creates a surplus of funds that will, later on, become your seed for investments.

 When you’re going on a long road trip, you can’t just start the car and drive away.
 It’s important to make sure that it will be a safe journey.

 You’ll check your tires and engine, the traffic and weather, and of course, ensure that the one who will be behind the wheel had enough rest and sleep.